Remember, Remember, the 5th of November

 Banner in Lewes

-The anti-catholic nature of the celebration is a fact, but it really isn’t something we think about.
-There is little anti-Catholic prejudice in Britain (except in certain places).
+The anti-catholic nature of the celebration is a fact, but it really isn’t something we think about today.
+There is little anti-Catholic prejudice in Britain (except in one or two very specific places).
 Irish friends are amazed we still celebrate it, but for the vast majority of people in Britain it is really just Fireworks night, nothing to do with anti-catholic sentiment.

-Traces of the anti-catholic nature of it do continue in places like Lewes, which is one of the most traditional Fireworks Nights.
-This consists of clubs who organise a parade through the town, and then the burning of an effigy of the Pope and, more recently, other unpopular figures on the contemporary scene.
+Traces of the original anti-catholic nature of it do continue in places like Lewes, which is one of the most traditional Fireworks Nights.
+This consists of clubs who organise a parade through the town.
+Then it ends with the burning of an effigy of the Pope and, more recently, other unpopular figures on the contemporary scene.
 Click here for more on Lewes.

 Procession in Lewes

 Ottery St Mary continues the tradition of using Tar Barrels.
 These are wooden barrels in which tar and tinder are set on fire.
-The Barrels are either rolled through the Town, or down a hill, or, as in Ottery, carried on the shoulders of volunteers.
-This has a pedigree which goes back before 1605 as there are references to tar barrels and displays in Protestant processions to celebrate the accession to the throne of Edward VI and Elizabeth 1
+The Barrels are either rolled through the Town, or down a hill.
+But in Ottery they are carried on the shoulders of volunteers (see video below).
+This has a pedigree which goes back before 1605 as there are references to tar barrels and displays in Protestant processions to celebrate the accession to the throne of Edward VI and Elizabeth 1.

 Tar Barrels in Ottery St Mary